 Round-shaped, made from glutinous rice flour, and covered with sesame seeds, it's usually filled with mung bean paste (though other fillings, such as lotus seed paste or black sesame paste, are also common), has a medium level of sweetness and a chewy texture.
 The famous Chinese snack balls are deep-fried until golden brown, making them crisp on the outside.

 This traditional Chinese dessert is often eaten at big celebrations, especially during the Lunar New Year.
-Its round shape is seen as a symbol of harmony and good fortune, further enhancing its cultural importance.

 Making Jian Dui is an art form, and while the smallest fit in the palm of your hand, they can be made to the size of a small beach ball; they're an accurate showcase of the skill and equipment required to create Chinese desserts.